Shedeur Sanders

-Shedeur Deion Sanders (/ʃəˈdʊər/ shəd-OOR; born February 7, 2002) is an American professional football quarterback for the Cleveland Browns of the National Football League (NFL).
-He played college football for the Jackson State Tigers and Colorado Buffaloes, winning the Jerry Rice Award, Deacon Jones Trophy, and Johnny Unitas Golden Arm Award before being selected by the Browns in the fifth round of the 2025 NFL draft.
-Sanders is the son of Pro Football Hall of Fame cornerback Deion Sanders and the younger brother of free agent safety Shilo Sanders.
+Shedeur Deion Sanders (/ʃəˈdʊər/ shuh-dor born February 7, 2002) is an American professional football quarterback for the Cleveland Browns of the National Football League (NFL).
+The son of Pro Football Hall of Fame cornerback Deion Sanders, he began his college football career under his father with the Jackson State Tigers, winning the Jerry Rice Award and Deacon Jones Trophy between 2021 and 2022.
+He continued to play under his father with the Colorado Buffaloes, where he won the Johnny Unitas Golden Arm Award and Big 12 Offensive Player of the Yearin 2024 after leading the NCAA in completion percentage.
+Sanders was selected by the Browns in the fifth round of the 2025 NFL draft and was named to the Pro Bowl in his first season.

 Early life

-Sanders was born on February 7, 2002, in Tyler, Texas, to Deion a former NFL player and Pilar Sanders.
+Sanders was born on February 7, 2002, in Tyler, Texas, to former NFL player Deion Sanders and Pilar Sanders.
 His parents are divorced.
 He has four siblings: Deiondra, Deion, Shilo, and Shelomi.
 He attended Trinity Christian School in Cedar Hill, Texas, where his father was the school's offensive coordinator.
 As a senior, he completed 251 of 366 pass attempts for 3,702 yards and 43 touchdowns.
-Sanders was rated a four-star prospect and initially committed to play college football at Florida Atlantic before flipping to Jackson State after his father was named head coach.
+He threw for 166 touchdowns over his four year high school career.
+Sanders was rated a three-star prospect, the #12 quarterback in his class, and initially committed to play college football at Florida Atlantic before flipping to Jackson State after his father was named head coach.